axibase/atsd/rule-engine/functions-alert-history.md

 ## Examples

-* Check if the more than sixty minutes passed since the last `OPEN`/`REPEAT` status (or if no previous record is found).
+* Check whether more than sixty minutes passed since the last `OPEN`/`REPEAT` status, or if no previous record is found.

 ```javascript
 elapsed_minutes(last_open().timestamp) > 60
 ```

-* Check that the received command value has increased compared to the previous `OPEN`/`REPEAT` record.
+* Check that the received command value increased compared to the previous `OPEN`/`REPEAT` record.

 ```javascript
 last_open().timestamp > 0 && value > last_open().value